ankumar/architecture/Patterns/Design Patterns.md

-Ideally need **set of Abstractions, Crisp boundaries, Clear separation of concerns, and a balanced set of responsibilities**
+Ideally need **set of Abstractions, Crisp boundaries, Clear separation of concerns, and a balanced set of responsibilities...**

 ##